Speldosa/Speldosa.github.io/README.md

 	- Resolve the error Google Search Console throws regarding a [https://en.wikipedia.org/wiki/HTTP_302](302 error).
 	- Expand the sitemap even further.
 See [https://support.google.com/webmasters/topic/4581190?hl=en&ref_topic=4581352](Google's page about it).
 - Check the resources for [http://jekyllrb.com/docs/datafiles/](data files) and for [http://jekyllrb.com/docs/collections/](collections).
 Is this something that I should put to use going further?
-- Design the look and feel of the essay post page.
-	- Fix it so that the title get its own font.
-	- Footnotes?
-	- Source/references?
-- Make the final version of Unit 153.
-- Upload everything connected to the essay pages.
 - [https://youtu.be/H4Fc2xL79nU](Make the CSS better organized).
 - Make the dot in the logo take on a random color from a list every time the site is loaded.
 Make the links the same color (but in a darker/less saturated version).
 	- Pink version.